 How to make keto blueberry muffins

-- Bake the low carb muffins until they are lightly golden on top and slightly firm to touch.
+Finally, bake the blueberry muffins until they are lightly golden on top and slightly firm to touch.
 You can also use the skewer test to see if they are done.

 Tips to make the best recipe